 Think of your bitcoin address as a safe deposit box with a glass front.
 Everyone knows what is in it, but only the private key can unlock it to take things out or put things in.

-When Alice wants to send bitcoins to Bob, she uses her private key to sign a message with the input, amount, and output (Bob’s address).
+When Alice wants to send bitcoins to Bob, she uses her private key to sign a message with the input (the source transaction(s) of the coins), amount, and output (Bob’s address).

-She then sends it from her bitcoin wallet out to the wider bitcoin network.
+She then sends them from her bitcoin wallet out to the wider bitcoin network.
 From there, bitcoin miners verify the transaction, putting it into a transaction block and eventually solving it.

 Why must I sometimes wait for my transaction to clear?